-Analysis of results and reflection: As a unit with a small staff and limited marketing/financial resources, we would love to attract even more people to the Arbor Day event, but need more resources to achieve this recommendation.
+Analysis of results and reflection: As a unit with a small staff and limited marketing/financial resources, we would love to attract even more people to the Arbor Day event but would need more resources to achieve this recommendation.

-Ongoing improvement actions: We are considering scheduling the Arbor Day/Party for the Planet event for fall 2021 to align with UFI's annual Tree Week celebration and in the hope that the COVID-19 pandemic will have lessened by that time and allow gatherings to occur.
+Ongoing improvement actions: We scheduled the Arbor Day/Party for the Planet event for fall 2021 to occur during UFI's 4th Annual Tree Week celebration in the hope that the COVID-19 pandemic would have lessened by that time and allowed gatherings to occur.